 Who are Salmon & Trout Conservation?

-we are the UK’s voice for wild fish
+We are the UK’s only independent charity campaigning for wild fish and their environment

 Too much water is being taken out of our rivers, too much is being thrown into them and not enough is being done to protect our watery places – it’s our job to reverse this trend.
 We work to influence government policy, industrial practice and individual behaviour which results in measurable improvements to the state of the water environment, leading to healthier wild fish stocks, improved biodiversity and less pollution in our rivers, lakes and oceans.

 We aim to inspire, inform, involve and influence everyone who can take action to safeguard our water environments.
 Protecting and standing up for life under the surface is a cause worth fighting for, both for current and future generations.

 Since 1903 we have been a voice for the UK’s watery places and the wild fish that live there

 Previously Salmon & Trout Association, we received charitable status in 2008 which allowed us to specialise as a campaign based, science-lead, lobbying organisation under our new identity, Salmon & Trout Conservation (S&TC).

 Wild salmon and trout are natural indicators of a happy and healthy water environment.
 Their wellbeing is a fundamental interest for everyone with a love of rivers, lakes and their wildlife.
 With this belief at our heart, we were established as the Salmon & Trout Association in 1903.